aeporreca/nondeterminism/README.md

         print(n)
 ```

 You can also return non-Boolean values.
-In that case, the first result different from False and None is returned.
+In that case, the first result different from `False` and `None` is returned (see `subsetsum.py`):

 ```python
 from nondeterminism import *